 |17.||Nikon D100||Y||- / -||-||-||-||1.1||-||-||-|

 It is notable that the D60 has a hotshoe, while the SX70 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon D60 (unlike the SX70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The SX70 is a recent model that features in the current product line-up of Canon.
-In contrast, the D60 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D60 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D60 was succeeded by the Canon 10D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon D60 Manual (free pdf) or the online Canon SX70 Manual.
+Further information on the features and operation of the D60 and SX70 can be found, respectively, in the Canon D60 Manual (free pdf) or the online Canon SX70 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon D60 and the Canon SX70?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-D60:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.